pomdtr/smallweb.run/www/index.md

     details: Each smallweb app is sandboxed using Deno.
 By default, it only has access to its own folder.
   - icon: 🚀
     title: Deploy anywhere
     details: The whole smallweb codebase is compiled to a single binary.
-You can run it on your local machine, a VPS, or a cloud provider.
+You can run it on your local machine, a remote server, or both.
 ---